Multidimensional Rovella-like attractors: Abstract

 \section{Abstract}

 We present a multidimensional flow exhibiting a Rovella-like attractor: a transitive invariant set with a non-Lorenz-like singularity accumulated by regular orbits and a multidimensional non-uniformly expanding invariant direction.
 Moreover, this attractor has a physical measure with full support and persists along certain submanifolds of the space of vector fields.
 As in the $3$-dimensional Rovella-like attractor, this example is not robust.
-The construction introduces a class of multidimensional dynamics, whose suspension provides a Rovella-like attractor, which is partially hyperbolic, and whose quotient over stable leaves is a multidimensional endomorphism to which Benedicks-Carleson type arguments are applied to prove non-uniform expansion.
+As a sub-product of the construction we obtain a new class of multidimensional non-uniformly expanding endomorphisms without any uniformly expanding direction, which is interesting by itself.
+Our example is a suspension (with singularities) of this multidimensional endomorphism.

 \subjclass{ 37D50, 37D30, 37D45, 37D25}

 {\textup{2000} Mathematics Subject Classification}

 \keywords{singular flow, physical measure, dominated decomposition, multidimensional non-uniform expansion}